Last Updated on November 30, 2021

 Seaweed Dishes and Pregnancy Safety

-It can be challenging to identify the type of seaweed that packaged seaweed snacks are made from.
+It can be challenging to identify the seaweed type that packaged seaweed snacks are made from.

 In most cases, the packaging just says “seaweed”, which is unfortunately not very helpful if you are a pregnant woman trying to watch out for brown seaweed!